Gregory P. LaCroix

 His passions were his children and grandchildren, camping, swimming, biking, rollers skating, golfing, and dancing.
 He was known to change his shirts up to 5 times in one evening dancing.
 His roller skating was impressive as he could glide and maneuver beautifully and effortlessly on the floor.

 Gregory was a devoted member of the Church of Nativity in Fargo, ND and participated and led groups in the Beginning Experience program in Fargo, ND for divorced spouses.
-He had a lovely baritone voice and spent many years in the church choir.
+He had a lovely tenor voice and spent many years in the church choir.
 His humor, empathy, and big warm heart will be missed by those of us fortunate to know him.

-He is survived by his ex-wife Kathy LaCroix (Nerpel); son Gabriel; daughter Gina; grandchildren Zach Nerpel, Morgan Nerpel, Ethan Nelson, Matthew, Marissa, Vanessa, Nichole Thomas; great granddaughter Carol Thomas; and sisters Janice Kester, Charlotte LaCroix, and Paulette Chisholm.
+He is survived by his ex-wife Kathy LaCroix (Nerpel); son Gabriel; daughter Gina; grandchildren Zach Nerpel, Morgan Nerpel, Ethan Nelson, Matthew, Marissa, Vanessa, and Nichole Thomas; great granddaughter Carol Thomas; and sisters Janice Kester, Charlotte LaCroix, and Paulette Chisholm.

 He is predeceased by his parents Henry and Gladys (Click); younger brother Jerry; daughter Maria Gleason; and son Eric Nerpel.